 Who are you searching for?

-With 6 memory care facilities within a 10-mile radius of Virginia Beach’s downtown, seniors have various options to fit their particular needs and requirements.
-Whether you’re looking for luxurious or more modest dwellings, this comprehensive guide from A Place for Mom can help you find your ideal housing option.
-This guide covers everything from costs to rules and regulations to senior activities and offers information on memory care facilities in the local area and senior-specific local resources.
+With six memory care facilities within a 10-mile radius of Virginia Beach’s downtown, seniors have various options to fit their particular needs and requirements.
+Whether you’re looking for luxurious or more modest dwellings for your loved one, this comprehensive guide from A Place for Mom can help families find ideal housing options.
+This guide covers everything from costs to rules and regulations to features and activities at memory care facilities in the local area.
+We also provide valuable information on senior-specific long-term care resources in the area.

 Showing 17 communities